 Very often we are caught in a vicious cycle of negative thoughts, which eventually lead to more suffering.
-Whether or not we are able to break free of it depends on our ability to control our mind.
+Whether or not we can break free of it depends on our ability to control our mind.

-Persons who practiced meditation and other mind-controlling techniques before the break up are in a better position to handle this.
+Persons who practiced meditation and other mental-control techniques before the break up are in a better position to handle this.

 4. High Self-Esteem

 Do you feel incomplete without your partner?
 Was s/he the better part of you?
-Then a separation would of course be a drastic experience for you.
+Then separation would, of course, be a drastic experience for you.

-It is very important to develop a natural self-esteem.
+It is critical to develop natural self-esteem.
 Self-love and self-confidence is something you can develop through different continuous exercises.
-These are personal traits that will help you improve every aspect of your life, not only your relationships or your ability to cope with a break up or divorce.
+These are personal traits that will help you improve every aspect of your life, not only your relationships or your ability to cope with a breakup or divorce.

 To love yourself, and thereby establish a strong self-confidence, is one of the most vital ingredients of living a fulfilled life.